 For the purpose of getting your visa, you need a statement of bank account (Kontoauszug).
 This is something you can print if you have online banking.
 Otherwise, you can have a bank assistant help you do this.

 Step #10: Get Insurance

 You need insurance to cover you during your whole desired stay in Germany.
 I used Mavista Student, which worked out well.
 This cost me about $38 monthly.
 It even covered 8 physical therapy sessions.
 It doesn’t cover dental cleaning, or regular check-ups though.

-Step #11: Go to Ausländerbehörde Office and Get your Visa
+Step #11: Go to Ausländerbehörde Office and Get your German Student Visa

-I went to the office three times before securing my visa.
+I went to the office three times before securing my German Student Visa.
 So, keep that in mind.
 You might have to go back.

 Bring all these materials to the office:

 - Anmeldebestätigung, the document that proves you’re a resident (Step #5)